simeononsecurity/simeononsecurity.ch/content/articles/how-to-use-powercli-to-run-the-vmware-stigs/index.en.md

 ______

 ## Automating VMware VM STIG
-In addition to securing ESXi hosts, it is essential to apply STIG controls to virtual machines (VMs) running on the VMware infrastructure.
+In addition to securing ESXi hosts, you need to apply STIG controls to virtual machines (VMs) running on the VMware infrastructure.
 PowerCLI can help automate the process of configuring VMs according to STIG guidelines.

 ## Script: VMWare VM STIG Automation
 The following PowerCLI script demonstrates how to automate the implementation of selected STIG controls for VMs: